 If you plan to visit Rab, this guide will provide all the necessary information about the island, its beaches and campsites, party places, travel information and other important things to do during your stay.

-Getting to Rab Island
+Ferry to Rab Island

 There are three ports on Rab Island where ferries and catamarans run to and from Rab.
 Find the one which suits you the most: